jadecobra/python_tdd_exercises/source/TypeError.rst

 REFACTOR: make it better
 ~~~~~~~~~~~~~~~~~~~~~~~~

-are you bored yet? let us add one more test
+are you bored yet? add one more test

 update ``TestTypeErrors`` in ``test_type_error.py``